 Are you developing yourself as a leader?
 Your employees look to you first and it’s vital that you model the very behavior that you expect staff members to deliver.

 Which people on your team can you fully count on to make decisions and solve problems in your absence?
+Who are your key employees?
 Use an assessment tool to evaluate the skills and behaviors of managers.
+I recommend using one that is validated for hiring so you can incorporate it into the entire talent life cycle.
 This will help you as the business owner or president to identify any gaps on your management team.

 What are you doing that you can start delegating?
 And what can’t you delegate or don’t want to delegate?